 See the interview with Carla Hayden and Jason Reynolds with Gayle King on CBS This Morning.

 Mr. Reynolds’ inauguration ceremony at the Library of Congress can be found here.

-The ambassador program was established in 2008 though the LoC’s Every Child a Reader program to highlight lifelong literacy and education in the lives of young people.
+The ambassador program was established in 2008 through the LoC’s Every Child a Reader program to highlight lifelong literacy and education in the lives of young people.

 The CSK Book Awards committee would like to take this opportunity to officially offer our congratulations.
 This accolade is huge!